 If you are unhappy about the result of the complaint, you can request an internal review of the complaint or get an independent agency to take it further

-As a NDIS participant, you should be empowered and supported to raise any concerns or complaints you have about your care and supports, as receiving services that are respectful, safe and beneficial is really important to your ongoing health and wellbeing.
+As a NDIS participant, you should be empowered and supported to raise any concerns or complaints you have about your supports, as receiving services that are respectful, safe and beneficial is really important to your ongoing health and wellbeing.

 Reasons you may complain

 You should always feel safe and respected when receiving care and support from your disability provider.